saikumar31/Patient-Management-System/README.md

   `docker-compose down`
   This will stop and remove the containers, but the data will still persist unless volumes are explicitly removed.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact

-For any issues, feel free to reach out or open an issue on GitHub.

 Notes:
 Make sure Docker is running before executing the commands.
 If you need to run additional Artisan commands, use docker exec -it patient_management_app bash to access the Laravel container.